 All four filters stacked - 3 hours and 15 minutes unprocessed

 Before updating this post, we displayed our image of M106 without the added Hydrogen Alpha.
-You can see on the image below that there is much less reds than on the updated image.
+You can see in the image below that there is much less red than in the updated image.
 It also seems less noisy than the updated version, probably because of the fact that we had to crop a little more and that the Ha was taken in a worse Bortle zone than the LRGB.

 Click the arrow to compare both versions!

 Messier 106 (LRGB), with NGC 4217 in the bottom right corner